 1. Common cold and ear infections

-It’s normal for young kids to have at least eight colds a year because they’re yet to build up their immunity, and with preschool they may catch even more because of all the grubby hands, snotty noses, coughs and sneezes.
-Other symptoms of colds include sore throats, high temperatures and ear infections (one telltale sign is catching your little one tugging at their ear or telling you it’s sore).
+It’s normal for young kids to have at least eight colds a year because they’re yet to build up their immunity, and with preschool they may catch even more because of all the grubby hands, snotty noses, coughs and sneezes they are exposed to.
+Other symptoms of colds include sore throats, high temperatures and ear infections (one telltale sign of this is catching your little one tugging at their ears).
 Keep them home for at least a few days, administer paracetamol or ibuprofen, keep the fluids up, see your doctor for professional advice and give them lots of rest and cuddles.

 A more extreme version of the common cold.
 Signs that your child might have more than just a runny nose or sore throat include chills, body aches, vomiting and diarrhoea; plus the flu normally comes on faster and harder than a regular cold.
 More common in winter and highly contagious, it often lasts for a week or longer and can sometimes develop into a more serious condition such as pneumonia.
 Best to see a doctor straight away if you suspect flu in case medication is required, but the good news is you can give children a flu vaccination from the age of six months to help reduce their risk of contracting it.

 Very common in children under five, croup is a viral infection.
 Unpreventable, it starts out as a normal cold but then develops into an inflamed throat and windpipe resulting in a hoarse voice, noisy breathing and loud, bark-like coughing fits (which all get worse at night).
 It usually only lasts a few days when symptoms are mild, and in this case rest, fluids and paracetamol are recommended.
 However, croup can also become more serious where children are unable to breathe.
-So if your child won’t settle, is lethargic, has a fever that won’t quit or has trouble breathing; then see a doctor immediately.
+So if your child won’t settle, is lethargic, has a fever that won’t quit or has trouble breathing, seek medical advice immediately.

 4. Whooping cough

-Most kids are now vaccinated against whooping cough but it has been rearing its head again lately due to the anti-vax movement.
+Most children are now vaccinated against whooping cough but it has been rearing its head again lately due to the anti-vax movement.
 Extremely infectious, it starts with a dry cough which develops into intense coughing with a ‘whooping’ noise.
 Other symptoms include a fever, runny noise and vomiting after coughing.
-Luckily if your child is vaccinated their chances of getting it are slim, and if they do it will be a lot milder.
+Luckily, if your child is vaccinated their chances of getting whooping cough are slim – and if they do, it will be a lot milder.
 It is however extremely dangerous for babies and pregnant women.
 If your child does catch it, unfortunately the incubation period is between six and 21 days so they might be off preschool for a while, and antibiotics are definitely required.